python-cffi/cffi/doc/source/overview.rst

 *Python 3 on Windows:* ``ffi.dlopen(None)`` does not work.
 This problem is messy and not really fixable.
-The problem does not occur if you try to call a fucntion from a specific DLL that exists on your system: then you use ``ffi.dlopen("path.dll")``.
+The problem does not occur if you try to call a function from a specific DLL that exists on your system: then you use ``ffi.dlopen("path.dll")``.

 *This example does not call any C compiler.
 It works in the so-called